cps1g12/cps1g12.github.io/_pages/about.md

 I am a <b>Senior Computer Vision Research Scientist</b> at Mathworks' Advanced Research & Technology Office, where I aim to accelerate and amplify the impact of academic research on MathWorks' products.
 Before this, I was a research scientist at Meta (aka Facebook, when I was there!)
 Reality Labs, working on depth sensors for AR and VR products.

-I have a PhD in Electrical Engineering from Boston University, where I worked on exciting computational imaging problems under the guidance of Vivek K Goyal.
+I have a PhD in Electrical Engineering from Boston University, where I worked on [exciting computational imaging problems](https://hdl.handle.net/2144/43116) as a member of Vivek K Goyal's [STIR lab](https://vivekgoyal.org/).
 Prior to that, I lived in the UK, where I received a Master's degree in Acoustical Engineering from the University of Southampton.